BU-git/friends_photos_16/FriendsPhotosRESTAPI.md

-        visible | true | is the event visible private | true | is the event private password | false | the event password, **it will be required if the event is private** geo | false | is geolocation enabled for the event? lat | false | the event latitude, **it will be required if the geo is true** lng | false | the event longitude, **it will be required if the geo is true** radius | false | the event radius, **it will be required if the geo is true**
+        visible | true | is the event visible private | true | is the event private password | false | the event password, **it will be required if the event is private** geo | false | are the geo services enabled for the event? lat | false | the event latitude, **it will be required if the geo is true** lng | false | the event longitude, **it will be required if the geo is true** radius | false | the event radius, **it will be required if the geo is true**